 Let’s be real for a second though, would I ever wait in a 100 person line for it?
 God no. But 10 people, maybe even a 15 person line, you better believe I would.
 It truly was a delicious burger and a unique and interesting take on what I’ve become so used to.
 I couldn’t have been more pleasantly surprised with my experience and I’ll certainly be going back for another Ramen Burger very soon.

 If you love the Ramen Burger already or have decided that it’s finally time to give it a try, visit the new indoor Smorgasburg/Brooklyn Flea on the corner of N.5th & Wythe in Williamsburg every Saturday & Sunday from 10am to 6pm.

 This entry was posted on Monday, December 9th, 2013 at 10:08 am and is filed under Food, New York City Events, Public Relations.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.